emqx/emqx-docs/en_US/modules/http_authentication.md

 You can use the following placeholders in the authentication request.
 EMQX will automatically fill in the client information when requesting:

--%A: Operation type, '1' subscription; '2' release -%u: client user name
+- %A: Operation type, '1' subscription; '2' release

+- %u: client user name
--%c: Client ID
+- %c: Client ID
--%a: Client IP address
+- %a: Client IP address
--%r: Client access protocol
+- %r: Client access protocol
--%m: Mountpoint
+- %m: Mountpoint
--%t: Subject
+- %t: Subject

-::: tip
+:::tip
 It is recommended to use the POST and PUT methods.
 When using the GET method, the plaintext password may be recorded in the server log during the transmission along with the URL.
 :::